cadenthecreator/mis-interpreter/README.md

 ## Purpose

-Misinterpreter explores how intent changes as code passes through transformations, interpretations, and rewrites.
+Mis-interpreter explores how intent changes as code passes through transformations, interpretations, and rewrites.
 It combines programming practice with collaborative play and emphasizes how easily meaning can shift.

 ---